learningequality/ka-lite-installers/osx/README.md

 1. Run `setup.sh` so it will download the `ka-lite` repository and `pyrun`.
 2. Launch Xcode
-3. Navigate to `Project Navigator` and click the `Project Name`
-4. Navigate to `Build Settings` tab and change the `Code Signing Identity` to `Don't Code Sign`.
-4. Build the project to produce the .app.
+3. Build the project to produce the .app.

 ## Notes